trapexit/backup-and-recovery-howtos/docs/backup_(btrfs,crashplan).md

 ###### What?
 Btrfs is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration.
 ###### Why?
 BTRFS will be used for pooling and also for the filesystem.
-The data modell will be RAID5, but BTRFS has the flexbility to switch between data models if needed eg. RAID1 to RAID5/6.
+The data model will be RAID5, but BTRFS has the flexbility to switch between data models if needed eg. RAID1 to RAID5/6.
 * **Why not EXT4/XFS?**
-Can't manage the pooling.
+Can't manage the pooling, LVM (logical volume management), snapshotting, bitrot detection.
 * **Why not mergerfs?**
 Can't switch between data models and lack of advanced features like snapshots and subvolumes, plus BTRFS can be used for pooling and for the FS at the same time.
 * **Why not AUFS/MHDDFS/hardware or software RAID0?**